 Rural Border Health

-The Housing Assistance Council’s Housing in the Border Colonias estimates that 5.6 million people reside in the border region with 1.7 million or 29% living in rural areas.
-According to The State of the Border Report: A Comprehensive Analysis of the U.S.-Mexico Border this area is experiencing a higher rate of migration than other parts of the United States, with a population growth rate nearly double what the entire country experienced over the period from 2000-2010.
-This accelerated growth in population has placed numerous burdens on the economic, social and health infrastructure of the region, taxing a region already faced with ongoing health challenges, such as:
+The Housing Assistance Council's Housing in the Border Colonias estimates that 5.6 million people reside in the border region with 1.7 million, or 29%, living in rural areas.
+According to The State of the Border Report: A Comprehensive Analysis of the U.S.-Mexico Border, this area has experienced a higher rate of migration than other parts of the United States, with a population growth rate nearly double what the country as a whole experienced over the period from 2000-2010.
+This accelerated growth in population has placed numerous burdens on the economic, social and health infrastructure of the region, taxing a region already faced with ongoing health and socioeconomic challenges, such as:

 - High rates of poverty